 877-239-4878Available 24/7 | 356 Days | se habla español

 How Drivers Can Avoid Pedestrian Accidents

-While drivers and pedestrians on the same road can be a dangerous combination, the fact is that drivers have the responsibility to safely drive in a way that avoids injury to anyone else on the roadway, including pedestrians.
-There are many ways in which drivers can prevent accidents with pedestrians, including:
+While drivers and pedestrians on the same road can be a dangerous combination, drivers have the responsibility to drive in a way that avoids causing injury to anyone else on the roadway, including pedestrians.
+There are many ways in which drivers can reduce the risk of accidents with pedestrians, including:

-- Keeping a lookout for pedestrians in crosswalks, on shoulders, and in other areas, especially during nighttime hours when it may be more difficult to spot them
+- Proactively looking for pedestrians in crosswalks, on shoulders, and in other areas, especially during nighttime hours when it may be more difficult to spot them

 - Stopping for pedestrians in crosswalks and at intersections